Category: EasternLoop2016

 Here you can see the Breakfast Room where the Vanderbilt family ate lunch.
 Yep, you read that right.
 They named it The Breakfast Room, but they would eat lunch there.
 Maybe it was a really late breakfast…more like brunch?

+My favorite room in the whole place is, of course, the Library.
 I took more photos of the Library than any other room at The Biltmore.
 I mean…look at that fireplace!
 Can you imagine perusing the books to find that perfect read and curling up by the fireplace to have a quiet afternoon?
+That would be my definition of a perfect day.
 Oh!
 See the big blue and white urn type thing?
 It once belonged to a Chinese Emperor about 500 years ago.
 He used it as a fish bowl.
+That’s quite the fish bowl.
+Ha!

-All of the fireplaces were different.
-Different colors, different materials, different style.
-This one was in George Vanderbilt’s bedroom.
+All of the fireplaces in the Biltmore were different.
+Different colors, different materials, different styles.
+This was done on purpose.
+The one in the picture was in George Vanderbilt’s bedroom.

 This sitting room joined the family bedrooms.
 There was a small table for food, a writing desk, and a game table.
 This is where the family would have breakfast while they planned the day’s events.